Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

     <h3>Step 3: Patch RemotePlay</h3>
 </div>

-1. Download and install RemotePlay v5.5.
-You can usually find a download link in online forums, just search for "_Reddit RemotePlay v5.5_".
-The version I use is `v5.5.0.8250`.
+1. Download and install PS RemotePlay v5.5.
+You can usually find a download link in online forums, just search for "_Reddit PS RemotePlay v5.5_".
+The version I use is: `v5.5.0.8250`
-2. [Download the RemotePlay Version Patcher](https://github.com/xeropresence/remoteplay-version-patcher/releases), extract it, and run its executable to patch RemotePlay to the latest version.
+2. [Download the RemotePlay Version Patcher](https://github.com/xeropresence/remoteplay-version-patcher/releases), extract it, and run its executable to patch PS RemotePlay to the latest version.

 The version patcher will enable you to auto-connect to your PlayStation 4 without needing to manually enter a new code every time.